BrunaRihl/FineShine-Jewellery/README.md

 ### Color palette

 The website's color palette was inspired by the hero image on the homepage, featuring shades of aqua green, gold, black, and white.
-This choice not only reflects the sophistication of the jewelry but also creates an atmosphere of freshness and elegance for users.
+This choice not only reflects the sophistication of the jewellery but also creates an atmosphere of freshness and elegance for users.
 Additionally, the sharp contrast between black and white was carefully considered to ensure excellent readability and ease of navigation for visitors.

 ![FineShine website color palette](/media/docs/palette.png)